CausticCatastrophe/avg_color_palette_sampler/README.md

 - Delete individual sampled colors.
 - Add the average color to a palette with a single click.
 - Copy colors from the palette to the clipboard.
+- Save the palette to a text file.
+- Save the palette as an image file.
 - Portable Miniconda installation for isolated environment management.

 ## Requirements